prabal-007/covid-notifyer/README.md

 # covid-notifyer
 Get real-time covid-19 updates.

-Get the real time updates of covid 19 states statistics.
+Get the real time updates of covid 19 statistics.

 Just enter the States and get their updates in some interval of time.